hdgarrood/purescript-numeric-hierarchy-guide/monoids.rst

 laws.
 What is the identity element?

 **Exercise 2.3.** (Harder) Prove that a monoid can only have one identity element.
-Some hints:

-* Imagine a monoid which has two distinct identity elements, and consider what happens if you combine them with the monoid operation.
+To do this, first suppose that you have two elements of some monoid;
-* Be careful here: it's not enough to take one specific example of a monoid and show that it only has one identity element.
+call them, say, :math:`e` and :math:`e'`, and then show that if they are both identity elements then they must be equal to each other.
+Be careful here: it's not enough to take one specific example of a monoid and show that it only has one identity element.
 You have to construct an argument which will work for *any* monoid, which means you aren't allowed to assume anything beyond what is in the definition of a monoid.

-* One method of proof which you might find useful here is *proof by contradiction*.
-To prove that a statement is true by contradiction, we start by supposing that it is false and then show that this leads to a contradiction.
+A quick note on the previous exercise: in general, if we want to prove that there is a unique element of some set which has some particular property, we do this by taking two arbitrary elements of the set, assuming that they both have this property, and then showing that they must be equal.

+Since monoids have a unique identity element, we can talk about *the* identity element of a monoid, rather than just *an* identity element.

 One more slightly strange example: Consider a set :math:`X`, which contains precisely one element, :math:`x`.
 We can define an operation :math:`*` on this